CONTACT US 626-792-4505

 Napping will be organized to ensure six-feet of distance.

-Teachers will only interact with one group of the same 10 children each week.
+To the degree possible, teachers will only interact with one group of children each week.

 The children in each group will not mix with any other children or adults (other than their own dedicated teachers) at any time between their morning arrival and afternoon departure.
 This includes time spent on the playground, which will be similarly restricted by group.

-The 10 children in each group will use the same toilet and sink all day.
-We are having additional sinks installed in several classrooms at the beginning of the pandemic in order to facilitate more frequent hand washing.
+The children in each group will use the same toilet and sink all day.
+We had additional sinks installed in several classrooms at the beginning of the pandemic in order to facilitate more frequent hand washing.

 Masks (provided by parents) are required for children.
 Staff will endeavor to help keep them in place throughout the day.

-The playground will be partitioned such that each classroom is assigned its own area and play equipment.
+The playground is partitioned such that each classroom is assigned its own area and play equipment.
 We have added portable fencing to delineate these separate areas.